Code-Institute-Submissions/mihai-busuioc-grandmas-cookbook_MayResub/README.md

 - Clicking delete button, delete the recipe and redirect user to main page.

-#### Admin Login (only accessible when logged in as Administrator)
+#### Admin Login (only accessible when logged in as Administrator-Manage Recipes page)
-Clicking delete will remove any recipe from database.
+- Clicking delete will remove any recipe from database.
+- Clicking Edit will redirect to edit_recipe.html

 #### Create new recipe(Only accessible logged in)
 - Attempting to submit the form empty, expecting to receive error message across the whole form.